Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Central Michigan and its opponents have combined for 56 points just two times this season.
+- Central Michigan and its opponents have combined for 55.5 points only two times this year.

-- The combined points per game average of the two teams, 58.7, is 2.7 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 58.7, is 3.2 points above Saturday's over/under.

-- Chippewas games this season feature an average total of 58.3 points, a number 2.3 points higher than Saturday's over/under.
+- The Chippewas and their opponents have scored an average of 58.3 points per game in 2021, 2.8 more than Saturday's total.

-- In 2021, games involving the Panthers have averaged a total of 54.8 points, 1.2 fewer than this game's set over/under.
+- The 54.8 PPG average total in Panthers games this season is 0.7 points fewer than this game's over/under.

 Central Michigan Stats and Trends